Mrs Sarah Lawrence (Chair) - appointed by the Diocese of Hereford, 4 year term of office due to end 31st August 2018

 Looking forward to the future:

-Governors have worked with Mrs Phelps and the staff to write a new School Development Plan for this
+Governors have worked with Mrs Grady and the staff to write a new School Development Plan for this

 academic year.
 We will be continuing to focus on improving writing and ensuring that all elements of the